th2-net/th2-codec-json/README.md

       enabled: false
 ```

+### Gradle metadata note
+ignoreGradleMetadataRedirection is used for sonatype because Sailfish dependencies have constrains that interfere with our BOM,
+so we exclude Gradle metadata for these repositories.

+**Double check compatibility of dependencies.**
+This can also result to ignoring things like _testFixtures_ from dependencies.

 ## Changelog

 ### v0.7.0

+#### Changed:
 * Kotlin updated to 1.6.21
 * Updated versions of common, BOM and sailfish.
+* Added metadata ignoring behavior to gradle.

 ### v0.6.1